projectcalico/calico/networking/change-block-size.md

 **Required**

-- Verify that you are using {{site.prodname}} IPAM
+- Verify that you are using {{site.prodname}} IPAM.
 This guide is only relevant if you are using Calico IPAM.

-  1. ssh to one of your Kubernetes nodes and view the CNI configuration.
+  ssh to one of your Kubernetes nodes and view the CNI configuration.

     ```bash
       cat /etc/cni/net.d/10-calico.conflist
      ```
-  1. Look for the "type" entry:
+  Look for the "type" entry:
     <pre>
        "ipam": {
              "type": "calico-ipam"